opengood-io/opengood.io/README.md

-# OpenGood.io Organization GitHub Pages Site
+# OpenGood Organization GitHub Pages Site

-Public Web site for OpenGood.io using Jekyll and GitHub Pages
+Public Web site for OpenGood using Jekyll and GitHub Pages

 ## Where can I find the site?